 It is also important during to keep copies of all relevant documentation, including medical records, bills for treatment, and any forms submitted to an employer or their insurance company.
 If any dispute about whether a certain type of treatment was necessary arises or if an expense happened, having this documentation as a backup could be crucial to avoiding future losses.

-A well-versed attorney at Longo Biggs, LC in Sunset Hills could explain what documents an injured Sunset Hills employee should have available if their case ever comes into question.
+A well-versed attorney at Longo Biggs Injury Law in Sunset Hills could explain what documents an injured Sunset Hills employee should have available if their case ever comes into question.

 Follow Up on Employer Obligations